fhollenbach/RCrashcourse/CourseNotes.md

     ## [1] 1990 1986 1995 1992 1991

+#### Question 4

-**Question 4** 1.
-Combine the three vectors you created in question 3 into a dataframe.
+1. Combine the three vectors you created in question 3 into a dataframe.

 2. Print the second value of your second variable.

-3.
-Print the third variable.
+3. Print the third variable.
 Access it using the variable’s name.

 ## Vectorization